dalong0514/readnotes/20190201读书笔记/2019117Practical-Common-LispR01.md

 (apply #'plot #'exp plot-data)
 ```

-APPLY doesn't care about whether the function being applied takes &optional, &rest, or &key arguments--the argument list produced by combining any loose arguments with the final list must be a legal argument list for the function with enough arguments for all the required parameters and only appropriate keyword parameters.
+APPLY doesn't care about whether the function being applied takes &optional, &rest, or &key arguments -- the argument list produced by combining any loose arguments with the final list must be a legal argument list for the function with enough arguments for all the required parameters and only appropriate keyword parameters.

 9 Lisp, of course, isn’t the only language to treat functions as data.
 C uses function pointers, Perl uses subroutine references, Python uses a scheme similar to Lisp, and C# introduces delegates, essentially typed function pointers, as an improvement over Java’s rather clunky reflection and anonymous class mechanisms.